Carp Fishing Essentials

 There is nothing worse than trying to fumble your way around the swim whilst trying to use the torch on your phone.
 Having enough lighting will make night fishing not only safer but much easier.

-There is a whole range of lighting available on Amazon Prime these days, most of which now very affordable.
+There is a whole range of lighting available on Amazon Prime these days, most of which are now very affordable.

-This lights can be charged via USB making it easier when you forget to buy batteries.
+These lights can be charged via USB making it easier when you forget to buy batteries.

-Having a head torch with a red bulb option is much better when playing fish, the fish will often spook off of a bright white light, sending them charging away from you when they get near the net.
+Having a head torch with a red bulb option is much better when playing fish, the fish will often spook off of bright white light, sending them charging away from you when they get near the net.